bmwiedemann/bitcoin/README.md

 RUNNING
 ======================

-You can acquire namecoins in the usual bitcoin way, by mining or by reciving some from others.
+You can acquire namecoins in the usual bitcoin way, by mining or by receiving some from others.
 After you have acquired some namecoins, use:

 `namecoind name_new d/<name>`